project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1060/README.md

 Host part:

--   1 MIMXRT1060-EVKB or EVK-MIMXRT1060 board
+-   1 MIMXRT1060-EVK-B or MIMXRT1060-EVK board
 -   external 5V supply

 Transceiver part:

 -   1 AzureWave AW-AM510-uSD evaluation board

-Jumper settings for MIMXRT1060-EVKB (enables external 5V supply):
+Jumper settings for MIMXRT1060-EVK-B (enables external 5V supply):

 -   remove J40 5-6
 -   connect J40 1-2
 -   connect J45 with external power (controlled by SW6 - position 3)

-Jumper settings for EVK-MIMXRT1060 (enables external 5V supply):
+Jumper settings for MIMXRT1060-EVK (enables external 5V supply):

 -   remove J1 5-6
 -   connect J1 1-2
 -   connect J2 with external power (enabled by SW1 - position 3)

-The hardware should be reworked according to the chapter _Hardware Rework Guide for MIMXRT1060-EVKB and AW-AM510-uSD_ or the chapter _Hardware Rework Guide for MIMXRT1060-EVK and AW-AM510-uSD_ in the document _Hardware Rework Guide for EdgeFast BT PAL_ which can be found in the NXP RT1060 SDK (docs/wireless/Bluetooth/Edgefast_bluetooth/Hardware Rework Guide for EdgeFast BT PAL.pdf):
+The hardware should be reworked according to the chapter _Hardware Rework Guide for MIMXRT1060-EVK-B and AW-AM510-uSD_ or the chapter _Hardware Rework Guide for MIMXRT1060-EVK and AW-AM510-uSD_ in the document _`Hardware Rework Guide for EdgeFast BT PAL`_ which can be found in the NXP RT1060 SDK (*docs/wireless/bluetooth/edgefast_bluetooth/Hardware Rework Guide for EdgeFast BT PAL.pdf*):

 -   Make sure resistors R368/R376/R347/R349/R365/R363/R193/R186 are removed.